 In the next couple of decades, management theory and practice are bound to change to meet the complex and ever-changing environmental variables.
 The phenomenal growth in multinational and transnational operations, fast-changing technology, increasing complexity of decision making, dynamic social and economic environment, globalisation of business and elastic project organisations and task groups will significantly influence the future managerial world and managerial tasks.
 Successful business and management leaders are publishing their memories and offering their experiences to the world.
-There is a great increase in the number of business and this trend are likely to continue.
+There is a great increase in the number of business schools.
+Management education is a bank that ably provides expertise to nonage the business and this trend are likely to continue.
 Career paths are likely to be based on expertise alone.
 Managers will be under pressure to develop this expertise and apply it in an ever-widening range of situations rather than their ability to survive the bureaucratic jungle.
 They will have to combine their personal, professional and operational qualities and capacities to the satisfaction of employers and society.
 The future must be considered as an opportunity and not a problem.